 You’ve got no choice but to pull over.
 Scared out of your mind, you convince yourself that calling him is your only option.

 He tells you that there’s no storm, no race cars and that you just don’t know how to drive.
 He asks you to stop “making up stories” just to get in touch and then “drives off” in a better car with a new girl who’s everything you’re not… while you’re still stuck… on the side of the road… in the snow.
-You feel so ashamed.

 You don’t know what to do or where to go.